ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

-    After you assign a DR policy and enroll your application, **DR Status** shows either **healthy** or **critical** when failover or relocate is not taking place.
+    After you assign a DR policy and enroll your application, **DR Status** column will show the status as **healthy** or **critical**.
 So, wait for few minutes for the appropriate status to show.

-15. Test the sample can [application failover](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-test) from primary to secondary region and then relocate back to primary region.
+15. Test the sample application can failover from primary to secondary cluster and then relocate back to primary region.
+For more information refer to [Application](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-test).

-    - Verify that the application pods are running on the primary cluster.
+    - First, verify that the application pods are running on the primary and secondary clusters.

     Run the ``oc get pods -n busybox-sample`` command on primary cluster to ensure the busy-box application pods are running.